 Here is a photograph of the young couple.
 The reason Betje is smiling is because the photo was taken after the war, when the terrible strain of hiding has finally ended, and they know their daughters are also safe.

-Nazis Search the Home Twice
+Nazis Searched the Home Twice

 There were a few close calls, Casey said.
 “Twice the Germans came and searched the house, but my father always laughed and spoke in a loud voice so the couple would hear and go into their hiding place.”